We do a lot of things around our community, but above all we promote creative endeavours.

 Chester Made is a humanities-based initiative to celebrate and promote arts and culture in Chester and harness their power as a force for community revitalization.
 The Chester Made Institute and pop-up makerspace at 511 Avenue of the States is now a creative, cultural hub in the heart of the historic arts and culture district.
 It gives community members the chance to engage with one another, learn more about the city’s cultural assets and history, rebuild their downtown, and change perceptions about Chester.
-Chester Made is a community project of MJ Freed Theater and Pennsylvania Humanities Council, with funding from Spring Point Partners and support from people who live, work, and play in Chester.
+Chester Made is a community project of PA Humanities, with support from people who live, work, and play in Chester.

-The Pennsylvania Humanities Council was invited by Chester city officials, Widener University administrators, and cultural leaders to be part of engaging residents in the planning of a Chester Cultural Corridor to revitalize their downtown.
+PA Humanities was invited by Chester city officials, Widener University administrators, and cultural leaders to be part of engaging residents in the planning of a Chester Cultural Corridor to revitalize their downtown.
 Thus, the Chester Made partners were formed.

 The Chester Made project continued to develop as a civic-engagement and education initiative grounded in inclusive, people-centered, humanities-driven community development, with the support of PECO and help of David Brown from The Marketing Collaborative.

-The Pew Center for Arts and Heritage awarded PHC a Discovery Grant to support the initial planning and exploratory process for the Chester Cultural Corridor Project.
+The Pew Center for Arts and Heritage awarded PA Humanities a Discovery Grant to support the initial planning and exploratory process for the Chester Cultural Corridor Project.